IanTBlack/rcrv-ffs/README.md

 Relay one on.
 ![On](https://github.com/R-DESC/rcrv-ffs/blob/main/docs/relay_one_enabled.jpg)

+## Testing
+`pytest` is used to run tests on the relay/valve.

+To run tests...
+1. Open a terminal window.
+2. `cd /home/$USER/rcrv-ffs/ffs/tests`
+3. `pytest`

 ## Caveats
 Both Python logging and cron run on system time.
 It is recommended that you switch system time to UTC, otherwise your log output will